-Members of the public are invited to ask questions, either verbally or in writing, at Briefing Sessions.
+Members of the public are invited to ask questions, either verbally or in writing, at Council meetings of the City.

 The Council encourages members of the public, where possible, to submit their questions at the earliest opportunity.

 Public question time will be limited to the legislative minimum of fifteen (15) minutes and may be extended in intervals of up to ten (10) minutes by resolution of the Council, but the total time allocated for public questions to be asked and responses to be given is not to exceed thirty five (35) minutes in total.